blablapolicja/UsersList/README.md

 UsersList
 =========
 UsersList:

-sorting, filtering
+- sorting & filtering,

-input fields with autocomplete
+- input fields with autocomplete,

-you can edit user
+- you can edit user.

 In backend:
 - MySQL script for fake database,